Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 So we're back to what I was talking about in 2014.

-So on blockchain legal documents and certificates, such as legal deeds, contracts, or diplomas, right?
+So on blockchain, legal documents and certificates, such as legal deeds, contracts, or diplomas, right?

-So I graduated from this place, you can check under the Bitcoin, it's been signed by the university, it's valid, right?
+You can check under the Bitcoin, it's been signed by the university, it's valid, right?

 Supply chain tracking with detailed logs, on-chain oracles and data feeds, decentralized social media or content publishing, right?